kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Or...
 - Perhaps there's other backups...

-## Activity in apartment number 18 next door
+## Activity in the nextdoor apartment, number 18

 - The next door apartment at Carrer Furs is barely used.
 - I heard people in there maybe twice for no more than a week in nearly three years of living there.